postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 When `typeof(Foo)` is used with a run-time-only type `Foo`, a mock `System.Type` object is returned.
 This object can be used in run-time expressions or as an argument of Metalama compile-time methods.
 However, most members of this fake `System.Type` _cannot_ be evaluated at compile time and will throw an exception.
 In some cases, you may need to call the <xref:Metalama.Framework.Aspects.meta.RunTime*?text=meta.RunTime> method to indicate to the T# compiler that you want a run-time expression instead of a compile-time one.

-## Accessing aspect members

-Aspect members are compile-time and can be accessed from templates.
-For example, an aspect custom attribute can define a property that can be set when the custom attribute is applied to a target declaration and then read from the aspect compile-time code.

-There are a few exceptions to this rule:

-- Aspect members whose signature contains a run-time-only type cannot be accessed from a template.
-- Aspect members annotated with the `[Template]` attribute (or overriding members that are), such as `OverrideMethod`, cannot be invoked from a template.
-- Aspect members annotated with the `[Introduce]` or `[InterfaceMember]` attribute are considered run-time (see <xref:introducing-members> and <xref:implementing-interfaces>).

-#### Example
+## Aspect properties

+Many aspects have properties that can be set when the aspect is instantiated -- for instance as a custom attribute.
+The scope of these properties is generally run-time-or-compile-time.
+When you read these properties from a template, they will be replaced by their compile-time value.

+### Example: aspect property

 The following example shows a simple _Retry_ aspect.
 The maximum number of attempts can be configured by setting a property of the custom attribute.
 This property is compile-time.
+As you can see, when the template is expanded, the property reference is replaced by its value.

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Retry.cs name="Retry"]

-## Custom compile-time types and methods
+## Compile-time types and methods

 If you want to share compile-time code between aspects or aspect methods, you can create your own types and methods that execute at compile time.

 - Compile-time code must be annotated with the [<xref:Metalama.Framework.Aspects.CompileTimeAttribute?text=CompileTime>] custom attribute.
 This attribute is typically used on:
   - A method or field of an aspect;
   - A type (`class`, `struct`, `record`, ...);
-  - An assembly, using `[assembly: CompileTime]`.
+  - The whole project, using `[assembly: CompileTime]`.
 - Code that can execute at either compile or run time must be annotated with the [<xref:Metalama.Framework.Aspects.RunTimeOrCompileTimeAttribute?text=RunTimeOrCompileTime>] custom attribute.

 ## Calling other packages from compile-time code